MurtazaMajid/Pak-wheels-car-price-prediction-full-mlops-pipeline-/README.md

 - **MLflow tracking** — all experiments logged with parameters, metrics, and model artefacts
 - **FastAPI serving** — REST API with `/predict`, `/drift-summary`, and `/health` endpoints
 - **Docker containerisation** — fully containerised application ready for cloud deployment
+- **GitHub Actions CI/CD** — automated weekly drift check, retrain, and deployment pipeline
+- **AWS EC2 deployment** — live API running on cloud infrastructure at http://13.61.178.169:8000

-The result is a deployable API that takes car specifications as input and returns a predicted price in PKR with a confidence range and SHAP-based feature attribution — explaining *why* the model made each prediction.
+The result is a deployable API that takes car specifications as input and returns a predicted price in PKR with a confidence range and SHAP-based feature attribution, explaining why the model made each prediction.

 ---